Freeway9527/Xxio_Employee-Tracker/README.md

 ## Usage

-To run the program, in your teminal type in `npm start`
+To run the program, in your teminal type in `npm start`.

-You will be given a seris of menu prompts, follow the prompts for each selection.
+You will be given a series of menu prompts, follow the prompts for each selection.

-To exit choose the program select the option `Exit`
+To exit the program select the option `Exit`.

 ![Alt text](assets/images/employeeTrackerSS.png)